Table of Contents

-For medicinal purpose mainly the aqueous extract of leaves is used.
+For the medicinal purpose mainly the aqueous extract of leaves is used.
 The leaves contain high amount of mucilage consisting of polysaccharides and a gelatinous type of material which is not absorbed in the gastro intestinal tract and passes through the system undigested.
-When the leaves are soaked in water in fresh or dry form, they coagulates water to form jelly which has cooling effect on body.
-Due to this property, aqueous extract of leaves is indicated in treatment of diseases which are caused to excess body heat such as bleeding from nose, bleeding from uterus, leucorrhoea etc.
+When the leaves are soaked in water in fresh or dry form, they coagulates water to form jelly which has cooling effect on the body.
+Due to this property, aqueous extract of leaves is indicated in the treatment of diseases which are caused to excess body heat such as bleeding from nose, bleeding from uterus, leucorrhoea etc.

 The plant roots have bitter and acrid taste.
 These have laxative, thermo genic, digestive, carminative (prevent and expel gas), aphrodisiac, expectorant tonic and fever reducing properties.
 The roots are indicated in deranged vata and kapha/mucous, skin diseases, indigestion, gas, colic, gout, spermatorrhoea, high blood pressure, weakness etc. The leaves are mucilaginous due to which water is required for their juice extraction.
 They have cooling effect on body and are useful in female disorders, general weakness, skin diseases etc.